relsqui/doily/README.md

   [issue tracker](https://github.com/relsqui/doily/issues).
 * Want to contribute?
 Make a
   [pull request](https://www.thinkful.com/learn/github-pull-request-tutorial/).
-  (If you're not addressing an existing issue, consider opening one first to get feedback.)
+  If you're not addressing an existing issue, please open one (or email) first to get feedback on your idea.
 * When in doubt?
 Feel free to [email me](mailto:relsqui@chiliahedron.com)!